oleksii-honchar/mdpal/README.md

   - `ref.primary.primary90`-> `ref.primary.100`
 - Fixes the token color reference to proper palette color code according to Figma tmpl

+## Troubleshooting

+- Root `tsconfig.json` used for IDE. `.configs/tsconfig.2022.json` for build time by Webpack.
+So they partially overlaps.

 ## TODO

 - resolve typecheck errors